odtheking/Odin/README.md

 - Auto Leap: Automatically leaps to the player who sent !tp in party chat.
 - Auto GFS: Automatically gets pearls from sacks if your inventory doesn't have any.
 - Auto Sell: Automatically sell items in trades and cookie menus.
-- Auto Ult: Activates your ult at crucial moments, such as when giants spawn, Maxor is stuck in the first laser, or Goldor starts.
 - Key ESP: Draws a box around the key.

 Category: Floor 7